The Difference Between Supporting People and Carrying Them

 - Take responsibility seriously

-- Notice when something feels off
+- Notice when something feels off before anyone else does

 - Have spent a lifetime being the reliable one

 And because they can handle a lot, people assume they should.
+Sometimes they assume that about themselves too.

 What Starts to Happen When You Carry Too Much